kdebisschop/rundeck-rancher-node-plugin/README.md

 ### Rancher Node Executor

-Executes jobs on remote Docker containers managed by the Rancher host.
+Execute jobs on remote Docker containers managed by the Rancher host.

 Features: